-Chemistry for Kids: Atoms
+Chemistry for Kids: Learn About Atoms and Bonds

 Atoms are the building blocks of everything.
 Yes, everything!
 They get together and make up something called matter.
-You are made of atoms.
+You're made of atoms.
 Your body's cells are made of atoms.
 Your toys are made of atoms.
 Your pets are made of atoms.
 Even the planet Earth is made up of atoms.
 They have three important parts: protons, neutrons and electrons.

 They may be tiny but they’re very important.
 And when I say tiny, I mean tiny!
 You can’t even see them with a regular microscope.
 You need a special microscope called an electron microscope.

 The word atom comes from the Greek word atomos, which means indivisible.

 The center of an atom is called the nucleus.

 The nucleus is made up of protons and neutrons.

 Electrons spin in orbits around the exterior of the nucleus.